cirofabianbermudez/nvim/doc/systemverilog_docs.md

 Can define constraint prototypes in class using `extern`

-- Define the constraint in same scop
+- Define the constraint in same scope

 ```verilog
 class demo;